darena-solutions/bluebuttonpro-public/docs/source/organization-invite.rst

 ----------------------------------------

 To accept an invite, a :doc:`person <person>` resource is required.
-This person will then be associated with read-only permissions to the patient in the invite.
+This person will then be associated with read-only permissions or synapse permissions to the patient in the invite.
+This is determined based on how the :ref:`invite was created <organization-invite-creating-an-invite-security-question-and-answer>` and whether the ``isSynapseRole`` was set to ``true`` or not.
 Each invite will have a ``patient`` object which is a standard `FHIR patient resource <https://www.hl7.org/fhir/patient.html>`_.
 This patient object can be used to :ref:`create a new person <person-creating-a-person>`.
 It is also possible to associate the invite to an existing person if needed.
 The client should display a message or screen to the user